-Also known as Unified Communication SSL Certificates (UCC SSL), the SAN certificate can single-handedly protect multiple private and public domain names, server host names, IP addresses, and gateway and firewall devices host names.
-Having multiple SSL-enabled sites on a single server usually requires one unique IP address per website, but a SSL certificate with Subject Alternative Names solves this problem.
+Also known as Unified Communication SSL Certificates (UCC SSL), the SAN certificate can single-handedly protect multiple private and public domain names, server hostnames, IP addresses, and gateway and firewall devices hostnames.
+Having multiple SSL-enabled sites on a single server usually requires one unique IP address per website, but an SSL certificate with Subject Alternative Names solves this problem.

-The UCC SSL exchange 2007/2010 can secure Microsoft Exchange 2007 Server, Office Communications Server 2007, Mobile Device Manager and Unified Messaging, as well as many intranet and internet websites.
-OWA, ActiveSync, Outlook Anywhere, Autodiscover, POP3, IMAP4, Unified Messaging and DNS host names all are easy to access through UCC SSL with only one SAN certificate.
+The UCC SSL or SAN SSL certificate for exchange servers 2007, 2010, 2013, and 2016 can secure Microsoft Exchange 2007, 2010, 2013, and 2016 Server, Office Communications Server 2007, 2010, 2013, and 2016, Mobile Device Manager and Unified Messaging, as well as many intranet and internet websites.
+OWA, ActiveSync, Outlook Anywhere, Autodiscover, POP3, IMAP4, Unified Messaging and DNS hostnames all are easy to access through UCC SSL with only one SAN certificate.
 Buying the UCC SSL from a reputable source, such as RapidSSLOnline.com, is important not just because of the cost savings, but also because the expertly trained staff can be called upon anytime to help a business eliminate the hassles involved with SSL integration.

 The SAN SSL Exchange 2010 is simpler because Microsoft Exchange 2010 Server automatically encrypts all communications with SSL for Microsoft Office Outlook Web App, Exchange ActiveSync and Outlook Anywhere.
 The SAN SSL is the preferred choice of SSL certificate to represent multiple domains and sub-domains in this Exchange server.